dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 with various changes and allowed me to progress steadily whilst locking in improvements along the way.

+The resulting code has _evolved_ from the original system - if there were ugly things there which did not need to be changed, they have remained.
+They may be have been ugly, but they worked.

 ## Type Classes

 The first thing was to represent each type by a class, something like: